 An important part of the town’s history, it’s back to its original splendor, restored to how it looked over 140 years ago.
 It has retained the sign about a penalty for speeding across the bridge like a bat outta hell, which I’m sure back then was a hefty fine.
 The bridge is listed on the National Register of Historic Places.

-The term “Minnesota’s Only Covered Bridge” might be a little misleading, however, as there are other covered bridges in Minnesota, including one in Frazee, MN (although only about 20 years old and unfortunately on private property, as we learned while exploring not too long ago), and one outside of Holdingford, MN along a bike path.
+The term “Minnesota’s Only Covered Bridge” might be a little misleading, however, as there are other covered bridges in Minnesota, including one in Frazee, MN (although only about 20 years old and unfortunately on private property, as we learned while exploring not too long ago), and one in Holdingford, MN along a bike path.
 There is also one near Medicine Lake in Plymouth, MN and probably a handful of other modern ones.
 Regardless, the bridge and its history remain Zumbrota’s landmark attraction and will likely for years to come.

 While in the area: Zumbrota sits just outside of Minnesota’s bluff country, where state parks like Carley or Whitewater offer hiking and fishing, or cruise south about 20 miles to Rochester to check out their historic downtown and big-city flair.